-In 1995, the Company and New Valley entered into an expense sharing agreement pursuant to which lease, legal and administrative expenses are allocated to the entity incurring the expense.
-The Company was reimbursed \$307,000 in 1999 under this agreement.
+In 1995, the Company and New Valley entered into an expense sharing agreement pursuant to which lease, legal, support and administrative expenses are allocated to the entity incurring the expense.
+The Company was reimbursed net amounts of approximately \$480,000 in 2003 under this agreement.
+The arrangement with New Valley has continued in 2004.